opensearch-project/documentation-website/_api-reference/index-apis/flush.md

 **Introduced 1.0**
 {: .label .label-purple }

 The Flush API takes all in-memory operations and stores them to segments on disk.
-Operations flushed to an index segment are no longer needed in transaction logs in the event of a cluster restart.
+Operations flushed to an index segment are no longer needed in transaction logs in the event of a cluster restart because these operations are now stored in the Lucene Index.

 OpenSearch automatically performs flushes in the background based on certain conditions such as the size of the transaction log, controlled by the `index.translog.flush_threshold_size` setting.
-In situations when you need to flush in-memory operations, you can manually perform a flush operation.
+Therefore, the use of the Flush API should only be reserved for rare instances, such as a manual cluster restart or freeing up in-memory disk space.

 ## Path and HTTP methods